manitou48/STM32L4/README.md

 * HAL is only used for USB, rest of core is Thomas's creation

-* default pins for Wire are pads on backside, Wire1 uses A4/A5

 * CPU clock 80mhz, AHBCLK 80mhz  APB1CLK 40mhz  APB2CLK 40mhz (max SPI 20mhz)

 * PWM 488Hz, ADC 60 ADC_CLK ticks (1.5us), CRC 213 mbs